 Groundfish population model

-The groundfish population is simulated based on a Deriso-Schnute delay-difference model with a Beverton-Holt stock-recruit relationship.
-This allows for changes in age structure, an advance from simpler surplus production models, but restrictively assume selectivity and maturity are knife-edged and occur at the same age (Hilborn and Walters 1992, Quinn and Deriso 1999).
+The groundfish population is simulated based on a Deriso-Schnute delay-difference model with a Beverton-Holt stock-recruit relationship (Schnute, 1985).
+This allows for changes in age structure, an advance from simpler surplus production models, but restrictively assumes selectivity and maturity are knife-edged and occur at the same age (Hilborn and Walters 1992, Quinn and Deriso 1999).
 Although biomass dynamics in this model can be simulated with a single complex equation, for ease, we equivalently modeled both abundance (N) and biomass (B) (Hilborn and Walters 1992).
 For comparability with the crab and salmon populations, we assumed these dynamics occurred at an annual time scale:

 By+1=SyαNy+βBy+ωkRy+1,g